30 Surprisingly Delicious Food Pairings That Will Blow Your Mind

 Miso and Butternut Squash

-If you've only had the seasoning in the soup that comes at a Japanese steakhouse, you're really missing out.
+If you've only had the seasoning in the soup that comes at a Japanese steakhouse, you're missing out.
 Roasting butternut squash with miso or adding the seasoning to butternut squash soup adds a rich umami flavor to the sweet taste of the squash.

 Watermelon and Feta